Skip to content

 JwtToken

-7. In the Available authorizations dialog, paste the JWT token in the Value field under jwt (http, Bearer), and then click Authorize.
+7. In the Available authorizations dialog, paste the copied JWT token in the Value field under jwt (http, Bearer), and then click Authorize.

 JwtToken1